binduchinnasamy/cosmos-graph-movie-rating/readme.md

 MovieID::Title::Genres

-- Titles are identical to titles provided by the IMDB (including year of release)
+- Titles are identical to titles provided by the IMDB
 - Genres are pipe-separated and are selected from the following genres:

 	* Action